cloudflare/cloudflare-docs-engine/src/content/runtime-apis/durable-objects.md

   - `txn`

-    - Provides access to the `put()`, `get()`, `delete()` and `list()` methods documented aboveto run in the current transaction context.
+    - Provides access to the `put()`, `get()`, `delete()` and `list()` methods documented above to run in the current transaction context.
 In order to get transactional behavior within a transaction closure, you must call the methods on the `txn` object instead of on the top-level `state.storage` object.
     - Also supports a `rollback()` function that ensures any changes made during the transaction will be rolled back rather than committed.
 After `rollback()` is called, any subsequent operations on the `txn` object will fail with an exception. `rollback()` takes no parameters and returns nothing to the caller.

 </Definitions>

 ### `fetch()` handler method

-The `fetch()` method of a Durable Object namespaces is called by the system when an HTTP request is sent to the Object.
+The `fetch()` method of a Durable Object namespace is called by the system when an HTTP request is sent to the Object.
 These requests are not sent from the public Internet, but from other Workers, using a Durable Object namespace binding (see below).

 The method takes a [`Request`](/runtime-apis/request) as the parameter, and returns a [`Response`](/runtime-apis/response) (or a `Promise` for a `Response`).